raxoft/form_input/README.md

 you place on your parameters.
 When defining your parameters, always think of how you can restrict them.
-It's always better to add too many than too little and leave yourself open to exploits caused by unchecked input.
+It's always better to add too many restrictions than too little and leave yourself open to exploits caused by unchecked input.

 So, what kind of validations are available?